 Why Is My Partner Afraid of Commitment?

-If your partner is apprehensive about devoting himself to you, there are many causes and explanations for this type of behavior.
+If your partner is apprehensive about devoting themself to you, there are many causes and explanations for this type of behavior.

-- Your partner may have been hurt in the past: One common reason behind your partner’s fear of commitment is that she may have had a painful past relationship.
-In other words, by keeping your relationship with each other casual, she won’t be vulnerable to heartache yet again.
+- Your partner may have been hurt in the past: One common reason behind your partner’s fear of commitment is that they may have had a painful past relationship.
+In other words, by keeping your relationship with each other casual, they won’t be vulnerable to heartache yet again.

 - Your partner is just getting out of a serious relationship: Another motive behind your partner’s fear of commitment may also be tied to his or her ex.
 Your partner may not be fully ready to jump back into a serious commitment and may be apprehensive about making such a significant decision regarding a new relationship.

-- Your partner is afraid to let you down: Your partner’s fear of commitment may stem from his fear of disappointing you.
-In other words, your partner may be so afraid of failing at commitment and/or not living up to your expectations that he doesn’t make the leap to fully devote himself to you.
+- Your partner is afraid to let you down: Your partner’s fear of commitment may stem from their fear of disappointing you.
+In other words, your partner may be so afraid of failing at commitment and/or not living up to your expectations that they don't make the leap to fully devote themselves to you.

-- Your partner isn’t sure about his or her feelings toward you: An additional explanation for your partner’s fear may be that she isn’t totally sure about her feelings for you.
+- Your partner isn’t sure about his or her feelings toward you: An additional explanation for your partner’s fear may be that they aren't totally sure about their feelings for you.
 Specifically, this apprehension may come from not being confident that you’re the right person.
 We all fall in love at different paces, so this may be an indication that you need more time together before commitment.

 What to Do if Your Partner Is Afraid of Commitment

 - Look out for red flags: Once you have a conversation about their fears of commitment, you will be able to better recognize if your partner actually wants the relationship to work out or if they are using a fear of commitment as an excuse.
-For instance, if your partner is giving you no indication that she wants to commit to you and beat this reluctance, then you should take her at his or her word—or lack thereof.
-On the other hand, if your partner is seeking your support and/or the support of friends, family, or a therapist to deal with these apprehensions, this is an excellent indicator that he serious about working toward having a serious relationship with you.
+For instance, if your partner is giving you no indication that he or she wants to commit to you and beat this reluctance, then you should take them at their word—or lack thereof.
+On the other hand, if your partner is seeking your support and/or the support of friends, family, or a therapist to deal with these apprehensions, this is an excellent indicator that they are serious about working towards having a serious relationship with you.

 If your partner’s fear means that they're not going to work toward having the committed relationship that you’re looking for, then you should commit to moving on.